 Cadillac stole my tagline.
 Back in 2004 I wrote “Be Iconic” to support my name change from AdWords to BN Branding.
 That tagline was a critical element in my decision to go with that brand identity.

 “Be Iconic” worked perfectly in context with the name and the mark.
 It has staying power because it sums up the benefit of working with us, AND it plays off the brand name.

 “Be Iconic” was the germ of a much bigger idea that is still a wellspring of inspiration to this day.
 Now Cadillac’s using it as the slogan for the launch of its new electric SUV.

 The line doesn’t work nearly as well for a car.
 I’m not going to worry about it.
 It’ll change, soon enough.

-There’s a difference between slogans that anchor ad campaigns and a tagline written specifically for brand identity purposes.
+There’s a difference between advertising slogans and a tagline written specifically for brand identity purposes.

 Slogans come and go.
 Taglines are more permanent.
 Let’s look at the lovely list of slogans that have popped up in Cadillac advertising over the last 20 years:

 “Never stop arriving.”
 Could be an airline.
 Or Uber.

 “Dare Greatly.”
 Could be just about anything.

 “Break Through.”
 Not exactly a break through slogan.